-York Vision is the University of York’s tabloid student newspaper.
+We are the University of York’s student newspaper, York Vision.

-For years, it has been the training ground for many of the country’s most successful journalists, with alumni working on a range of national newspapers, in television, and in radio.
+For years, we have been the training ground for many of the country’s most successful journalists, with alumni going on to work at a range of national news and media outlets.

-York Vision is run by its committee, elected each year at the Annual General Meeting (AGM).
-The current committee can be found here.
+We are run by our committee, elected each year at the Annual General Meeting (AGM).

-York Vision also has elected and appointed editorial roles which are responsible for running specific sections of the newspaper.
+York Vision also has elected and appointed editorial roles for each section of our paper.

 Founded in 1987 by Mark Watts, Vision became an instant success at York, being dubbed a “campus revolution” despite the first edition being just eight pages long.